Xayrulloh/Interview-Preparation/rest/README.md

 9. ## **What are the features of RESTful Web Services**

-   The service is based on the Client Server model The service uses HTTP Protocol for fetching data/resources, query execution, or any other functions.
-The medium of communication between the client and server is called “Messaging” Resources are accessible to the service by means of URIs These services can also use SOAP services as implementation protocol to REST architectural pattern
+   The service is based on the Client Server model.
+The service uses HTTP Protocol for fetching data/resources, query execution, or any other functions.
+The medium of communication between the client and server is called “Messaging”.
+Resources are accessible to the service by means of URIs.
+   These services can also use SOAP services as implementation protocol to REST architectural pattern